yamachang/academic-YC/content/home/experience.md

   description = """

   * Data preprocessing and structural imaging analysis
-  * Manage longitidunal research data in REDCap for NIH R01 study
+  * Manage longitidunal research data on REDCap for NIH R01 study
   * Data analysis, data visualization and presentation, as well as manuscript preparation
   """